 |These procedures outline steps for creation of new online and hybrid courses/programs and adapting a face-to-face course for online delivery.

-Development and design for a new or adapted online/hybrid course/program should take place at least one semester prior to the planned delivery date, and the approval process should start at least two semester before the start semester.
+Development and design for a new or adapted online/hybrid course/program should take place at least one semester prior to the planned delivery date.

 Getting Started: Design & Development